ne75/p2llvm/tests/hardware/README.md

 `HOST_CC`); the helper/ABI suites themselves require P2 hardware.
 Their integration checks reject accidental helper calls in the reference and input/output handling.

-## Instruction semantics and coverage gate
+## Instruction semantics and coverage inventory

+The strict completeness check is optional during cleanup.
+The remaining 74 instruction-record fixtures and their peripheral wiring profiles are deferred until after the cleanup merge; existing semantic and encoding regressions still need to pass.
+See [future improvements](../../development/future-improvements.md).

 `python3 tests/hardware/run.py --mode build --isa` includes generated instruction scenarios.
 Use the same `--isa` flag in hardware mode.
 TableGen supplies the